This blog may contain affiliate links. Read our disclosure policy for more info.

 Once you get to the top you’ll be rewarded with stunning views of the Cordillera Blanca.
 Take a break, have a picnic lunch, and enjoy the views.
 You’ll even make some doggy friends at the top!

 To get back to the city, just across the street to the opposite side where you got dropped off and flag down a collectivo.

 Before going remember to wear sunscreen (the sun is brutal at high altitudes), bring snacks/water, and dress appropriately!

-It’s truly one of my favorite hikes in Huaraz because it was fairly easy, there were cute dogs, and the view is honestly unreal.
+It’s truly one of my favorite hikes in Huaraz because it was fairly easy, there were cute dogs, and the view was honestly unreal.